 The Frosty Drew Memorial Fund, Inc., was organized in 1981 and incorporated in 1982.
 Our Bylaws state that we are constituted exclusively for charitable, educational, and scientific purposes.
-We develop and implement programs designed to educate the general public on a number of environmental and ecological subjects including an understanding of the natural world, the natural habitat of fish and wildlife, and astronomy.
+We develop and implement programs designed to educate the general public on a number of environmental, scientific, and cosmological subjects including an understanding of the natural world, introduction to a cosmic perspective, and humanity's place in the Universe.

-The Frosty Drew Memorial Fund operates the Frosty Drew Nature Center & Observatory located at 61-62 Park Lane, Ninigret Park, Charlestown, RI.
+The Frosty Drew Memorial Fund operates the Frosty Drew Observatory and Science Center located at 61-62 Park Lane, Ninigret Park, Charlestown, RI.
 Run by a volunteer Board of Directors, its operations are financed by memberships, private donations, grants, and fundraising.

 In accordance with our priority to keep program fees as low as possible, our observatory is open to the public free of charge every Friday night and on special occasions.